Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Proposed estimators for the ATE front-door functional

-Consider the plug-in estimator in (\ref{eq:plugin_1}), where we set $Q = (\mu, f_M, \pi, p_X)$.
-As a first step, we obtain initial estimate $\hat{Q} = (\hat{\mu}, \hat{f}_M, \hat{\pi}, \hat{p}_X)$ of $Q$.
-Estimates of $\mu$ and $\pi$ can be derived via any appropriate form of regression, potentially including machine learning algorithms, and estimate of $p_X$ is often given by the empirical distribution of $X$.
-Estimation strategies for $f_M$ will vary based on the specifics of the problem.
-In this subsection, we focus on estimation strategies that rely on direct estimation of the mediator density.
-Such estimators are likely only feasible in practice in settings where the mediator is low-dimensional and/or discrete-valued.
-When $M$ is discrete valued, an estimate of $f_M$ may be obtained simply via regression approaches for discrete variables.
-When $M$ is low-dimensional and continuous valued, we require some form of conditional density estimation.
-Such density estimators could range in complexity from simple parametric working models for $f_M$ through more flexible approaches including kernel density estimation or density estimation based on the highly adaptive LASSO \citep{hayfield2008nonparametric,benkeser2016highly}.
+Consider the plug-in estimator in \eqref{eq:plugin_1}, where $\Q = (\mu, f_M, \pi, \p_X)$ denotes the nuisance functions under the standard factorization of $\P$.
+While the corresponding one-step estimator was reviewed in Section~\ref{subsec:one‐step}, we describe a TMLE here.
+We begin with initial estimates $\hat{\Q} = (\hat{\mu}, \hat{f}_M, \hat{\pi}, \hat{\p}_X)$, where $\mu$ and $\pi$ can be estimated via regression (including machine learning methods) and $\hat{p}_X$ is taken as the empirical distribution of $X$.
+Estimation of $f_M$ depends on the nature of the mediator.
+Here, we focus on direct estimation of the mediator density, which is most practical when $M$ is low-dimensional or discrete.
+For discrete mediators, standard categorical regression suffices; for continuous, low-dimensional mediators, one may use parametric or flexible conditional density estimators such as kernel methods or the highly adaptive LASSO \citep{hayfield2008nonparametric,benkeser2016highly}.

-Given initial estimate $\hat{Q} = (\hat{\mu}, \hat{f}_M, \hat{\pi}, \hat{p}_X)$ of $Q$, we now describe the targeting step of the TMLE procedure.
-We start the discussion focusing on binary $M$, and then extend the TMLE procedure to accommodate continuous $M$.
-We assume $Y$ is continuous for the TMLE procedures established in the rest of the paper, and defer the corresponding procedures on binary $Y$ to Appendix~\ref{app:tmle_binaryY}.
+Given an initial estimate $\hat{\Q}$, we outline the targeting step of the TMLE.
+We begin with binary $M$ and later extend the procedure to accommodate continuous mediators.
+We assume $\Q$ belongs in a functional space $\calQ$, defined as the Cartesian product of each nuisance-functional space $\M_{\Q_j}$.